Leveraging Variational Autoencoders for Parameterized MMSE Estimation: VAE-Parameterized Estimator

 According to~\eqref{eq:cg-vae}, the \ac{vae} aims to learn a full covariance matrix for $\vh\cnd\vz$.
 However, learning such a full matrix requires learning a large number of parameters, resulting in huge \acp{dnn}.
 It is also known that covariances usually exhibit problem-specific structures, which can be exploited to drastically reduce the number of parameters to learn.

-In this work, we consider equidistantly sampled \ac{wss} random processes covering a broad class of applications such as array signal processing~\cite{Fuhrmann1991}, speech and audio processing~\cite{Ephraim1989}, or \ac{ce}~\cite{Koller2022, Neumann2018}.
-As a result, the covariance matrix is Toeplitz structured.
+In this work, we consider equidistantly sampled \ac{wss} random processes covering a broad class of applications in signal processing: \begin{itemize} \item sensor array processing with equidistantly spaced sensors, e.g., for beamforming \cite{Fuhrmann1991} or speech processing~\cite{Ephraim1989} \item \ac{ce} in the spatial and time-frequency domain~\cite{Koller2022, Neumann2018} \item times series analysis in financial markets~\cite{Heckens2020} \end{itemize} As a result of the \ac{wss} assumption, the covariance matrix is Toeplitz structured.
 The parameterization of a Toeplitz matrix is possible with an oversampled \ac{dft} matrix as demonstrated in~\cite{Fesl2022, Baur2023, Baur2023meas}.
 However, if the covariance matrix dimensions are large, a circulant matrix can asymptotically approximate the Toeplitz covariance matrix~\cite{Gr06}.
-By reasonably assuming that the VAE finds latent conditions that preserve the structural properties of the second moments, we can choose,
+By reasonably assuming that the VAE finds latent conditions that preserve the structural properties of the second moments~\cite{Bock2024}, we can choose

 parameterizing a circulant matrix, where $\mf_N\in\CC^{N \times N}$ is a \ac{dft} matrix.
+By choosing a covariance matrix parameterization in accordance with the structure of the actual covariance, assuming $p_\vtheta(\vh\cnd\vz)$ well-approximates the true distribution is reasonably motivated.

 Circulant matrices have the advantage that they allow for a low-complexity and memory-efficient implementation and have already been used in previous work, cf.~\cite{Neumann2018}.
 This can be seen in~\eqref{eq:circulant} since a positive and real-valued vector $\vc_\vtheta(\vz)$ suffices to parameterize a full covariance matrix.
 Due to the \ac{dft} matrix, \eqref{eq:circulant} is furthermore straightforwardly invertible in $\OO(N\log N)$ time (by using FFTs), motivating its usage in the proposed \ac{vae}-based estimation framework.